daniel-sandro/WTEC-WS15/README.md

 To continue the development of this game you need to install node.js on your development environment.

-To install all the dependencies open your terminal, change to the rot of this project and type:
+To install all the dependencies open your terminal, change to the root of this project and type:

 ```
 npm install